Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 Now, adding the word "Internal" before "covariate shift", describes a closely related phenomenon where the distribution of input for an individual layer, changes due to the update of the previous layers' weights.

-Let me introduce a useful framework to think about neuron nets.
+Let me introduce a useful framework for thinking about neuron nets.
 We can view the optimization of the entire deep neural network as solving a series of smaller, sequential optimization problems at a layer level.
 A 10-layer NN could be seen as solving 10 smaller optimization problems.
 Each of these smaller optimization problems is separate, in the sense that the only 2 ingredients we need are  **a)** the output of the previous layer and **b)** accumulation of the gradient w.r.t final loss of the next layer.

 The ICS occurs when the output of the previous layer (input for the current layer) changes (due to weight update in the previous iteration) at each training step.
 Let's walk through an example for more clarity.